The Executive Edge

 We also accept GMAT and GRE scores.
 Our ETS school code for reporting GRE scores is 2034.
 Although we recommend the Executive Assessment, we have no preference for which test you choose and test choice has no weight on an admission decision.
 Test scores should be no more than five years old.

 TOEFL, IELTS, PTE, or Duolingo scores may be required if your native language is not English or you were educated in non-English-speaking institutions.
 Test scores more than two years old are not acceptable.
 The TOEFL school code for the Zicklin School of Business, Baruch College, is 2034.

 A course-by-course international credential evaluation of your transcripts from a NACES organization may be required if you were educated outside of the United States.

 For more information about international credentials, test score requirements, or applying as international students, please submit a pre-application or contact us.

-Once an application is complete, qualified candidates are invited to campus for an admissions interview.
-Virtual interviews are available for applicants located outside the NYC metro area.
+Once an application is complete, qualified candidates are invited for an admissions interview.
+At this time, all interviews are being conducted virtually via Skype or Zoom.

 Once an application is complete, it is reviewed by the program’s admission committee.
-Admissions decisions are disseminated according to the notification dates listed in the Key Dates table above.
+Admissions decisions are disseminated on a rolling basis and candidates complete the application process.

 Corporate sponsorship and reimbursement